 Lucario is often accused as this for Mewtwo.
 There are two arguments for this: one being that they both have the same neutral special (although this is often seen as a ridiculous argument and not taken seriously), and the other being that Lucario's movie is more recent than Mewtwo's.
 Greninja also caught some of this complaint.

 Ike for Roy, but to a smaller degree than Lucario's case.
-Both are swordsmen from the same series who are physically stronger than Marth note in Ike's case, though he more or less has two specials similar to Roy's, he's otherwise so unmistakably distinct from Marth and Roy and Ike was the protagonist of the most recent entries prior to Brawl's release.
+Both are swordsmen from the same series who are physically stronger than Marth note in Ike's case, though he more or less has two specials similar to Roy's, he's otherwise so unmistakably distinct from Marth and Roy in terms of playstyle and Ike was the protagonist of the most recent entries prior to Brawl's release.

 Up until Lucina's and Robin's reveal, there was initially an inversion in the case of Fire Emblem; a portion of the fanbase got up in arms because Marth and/or Ike weren't replaced by Chrom, Lucina, or one of the other Awakening characters.